bitcoin/bips/bip-segdata.md

 SegData is a pure-data write-only layer where entries are byte strings that exist solely to be committed and retrieved, never interpreted.
 The protocol's only handle on a SegData entry is its 32-byte tagged entry hash, which appears in the SegData reference scriptPubKey and in the SegData Merkle commitment.
 The hash itself is accessible to script like any other byte sequence in scriptPubKey, whereas the entry bytes it commits to are not.

 SegData entries MUST NOT be accessible to script execution.
-No present or future opcode may read, inspect, branch on, or otherwise depend on the contents of a SegData entry (§Why script isolation is a permanent invariant).
+No present or future opcode may read, inspect, branch on, or otherwise depend on the contents of a SegData entry ([Why script isolation is a permanent invariant](#why-script-isolation-is-a-permanent-invariant)).

 Nothing in consensus depends on a SegData entry at all.
-The commitment binds the entry hashes carried in the reference outputs, which are base-transaction data, so it is checked without the entry (§Uniform validation).
+The commitment binds the entry hashes carried in the reference outputs, which are base-transaction data, so it is checked without the entry ([Uniform validation](#uniform-validation)).
 Entry content and availability are never an input to consensus, nor to spend validity, the UTXO set, or any future opcode, and their relay and retention are not guaranteed.
 SegData is for data that nothing needs to rely on, which is the same property that makes it prunable.

 ### SegData entry encoding